-If you would like to set up a donation via ACH (Checking), modify your donation, or have questions, please contact us at: email@example.com or 612-338-4640.
+If you would like to set up a donation via ACH (Checking), modify your donation, or have financial questions, please contact Jeff Langaard, Financial Manager, at 612-596-3480 or email: email@example.com.

 Sharing and Caring Hands is run by volunteers with few paid staff and relies solely on donations of time, goods, services and money from the community it serves.
 Mary Jo receives no salary.
 We do not accept Federal, State or United Way monies, but rely entirely on donations.
 We accept donations of cash, food, clothing, house wares, sheets, towels and of course, your time.
 We always have a need for personal hygiene items.
 We gladly accept vehicles, in which we give to those in need.
 Sorry, we cannot accept furniture.
 Because of our ongoing needs we especially appreciate monthly donations in any amount and are thankful to those who include this ministry in their wills, estates and planned giving.
 Please contact us on how this may be done.

 Sharing and Caring Hands is a certified 501(c)(3) charitable organization � All donations are tax deductible.

 If your foundation or company is interested in supporting us financially, please call Jeff Langaard, Financial Manager, at 612-596-3480, or contact him by email at: email@example.com .